 Dr. Hasan Shanawani learned that his 83-year-old father was admitted to the hospital with a spinal fracture.
 But instead of being admitted as an in-patient, his dad was classified as an “observation care” patient — an outpatient status that Shanawani knew could have unfavorable consequences, both medically and financially.

 On the phone with a hospital care coordinator, Shanawani pressed for an explanation.
-Why was his dad, who had metastatic stage 4 prostate cancer and an unstable spine, not considered eligible for a hospital admission?
+Why was his dad, who had metastatic stage 4 prostate cancer and an unstable spine, not considered eligible for hospital admission?
 Why had an emergency room doctor told the family the night before that his father met admission criteria?
 The care coordinator didn’t provide answers.
 The same thing happened when he talked to a senior nurse in the hospital.

 Shanawani was so frustrated that he started to let loose on Twitter.
 Within hours, his posts were widely shared and other people shared similar experiences.
 Within days, he had gained thousands of followers, a major jump from his fewer than 100 followers days before his rant.